Back to: ASP.NET Core Tutorials For Beginners and Professionals

 What is the Repository Design Pattern?

 The advantage of doing so is that if you need to make any changes, you must do it in one place.
-Another benefit is that testing your controllers becomes easy because the testing framework must not run against the database access code.
 The previous diagram will change to the following diagram with the Repository Design Pattern.

 As shown in the above diagram, the Employees Controller won’t directly talk with the Entity Framework Core DbContext class.
-That means, now, there are no queries or any other data access code written in the action methods of the Employees Controller.
+That means no queries or other data access codes are written in the Employees Controller’s action methods.

 What is a Repository?

 A repository is a class defined for an entity with all the possible database operations.
-For example, a repository for an employee entity will have the basic CRUD operations and any other possible operations related to the Employee entity.
+For example, a repository for an employee will have the basic CRUD operations and any other possible operations related to the Employee entity.
+Similarly, a repository for a department will include the CRUD operations related to the Department entity.

 How to Implement Repository Design Pattern in ASP.NET Core MVC using EF Core?